-The Bonds that mature on or before December 15, 2033 are not subject to redemption prior to their maturities.
-Bonds that mature on or after December 15, 2034 are subject to redemption at any time on or after December 15, 2033 as a whole or in part, at the option of the County, at a redemption price equal to 100% of the principal amount of Bonds to be redeemed plus accrued interest thereon to the date fixed for redemption.
+The Bonds that mature on or before December 15, 2034 are not subject to redemption prior to their maturities.
+Bonds that mature on or after December 15, 2035 are subject to redemption at any time on or after December 15, 2034, as a whole or in part, at the option of the County, at a redemption price equal to 100% of the principal amount of Bonds to be redeemed plus accrued interest thereon to the date fixed for redemption.

 If less than all of the Bonds are called for redemption, the particular maturities of the Bonds to be redeemed shall be selected by the County.
-If less than all of the Bonds of any one maturity are called for redemption, the Bonds or portions thereof to be redeemed from such maturity shall be selected by lot by the Bond Registrar, in such manner as the Bond Registrar in its sole discretion may determine, except that so long as DTC or its nominee is the sole registered owner of the Bonds, the particular Bonds or portions thereof to be redeemed shall be selected by lot by DTC, in such manner as DTC shall determine Each \$5,000 portion of a Bond shall be treated as a separate bond in the selection by lot of Bonds to be redeemed.
+If less than all of the Bonds of any one maturity are called for redemption, the particular Bonds or portions thereof to be redeemed from such maturity shall be selected by lot or other random means by the Bond Registrar, in such manner as the Bond Registrar in its sole discretion may determine, except that so long as DTC or its nominee is the sole registered owner of the Bonds, the particular Bonds or portions thereof to be redeemed shall be selected by DTC, in such manner as DTC shall determine.
+Each \$5,000 portion of a Bond shall be treated as a separate Bond in the selection by lot of Bonds to be redeemed.

-When less than all of a Bond in a denomination in excess of \$5,000 is so redeemed, then, upon the surrender thereof, there shall be issued without charge to the registered owner thereof Bonds in any of the authorized denominations as specified by the registered owner.
-The amount of Bonds issued shall be equal to the unredeemed balance of the principal amount of the Bond surrendered, and the Bonds issued shall bear the same interest rate and shall mature on the same date as the Bonds surrendered.
+In case part but not all of a Bond shall be selected for redemption, then, upon the surrender thereof, there shall be issued without charge to the registered owner thereof Bonds in any of the authorized denominations as specified by the registered owner.
+The aggregate principal amount of Bonds so issued shall be equal to the unredeemed balance of the principal amount of the Bond surrendered, and the Bonds issued shall bear the same interest rate and shall mature on the same date as the Bonds surrendered.

 If the County elects to redeem all or a portion of the Bonds outstanding, it shall give a redemption notice to DTC not less than thirty (30) days prior to the date fixed for redemption by a secure means as prescribed by the Resolution.
-If the bookentry system is discontinued for the Bonds, the County shall give a redemption notice to the registered owners of the Bonds to be redeemed by letter mailed first class, postage prepaid, at least thirty (30) days prior to the date fixed for redemption to the addresses of such registered owners appearing on the registration books kept by the Bond Registrar (the "Bond Register"); provided, however, that the failure to deliver or mail the redemption notice to any registered owner or any defect in the notice or in the delivery or mailing thereof shall not affect the validity of the redemption proceedings.
+If the bookentry system is discontinued for the Bonds, the County shall give a redemption notice to the registered owners of the Bonds to be redeemed by first class mail, postage prepaid, at least thirty (30) days prior to the date fixed for redemption to the addresses of such registered owners appearing on the registration books kept by the Bond Registrar (the "Bond Register"); provided, however, that the failure to deliver or mail the redemption notice to any registered owner or any defect in the notice or in the delivery or mailing thereof shall not affect the validity of the redemption proceedings.